-- 6) (1 point) Rent Burden preference is given to applicants who pay more than 50% of their gross income for rent and utilities.
+- 5) (1 point) Rent Burden preference is given to applicants who pay more than 50% of their gross income for rent and utilities.
 The applicant family must provide copies of one of the following: - a) A lease or rental agreement in the applicant's name including the rent amount and utility responsibility.
-Must also have proof of actually paying rent within the last 30 days such as money order, canceled checks or rent ledger or a written statement from the Landlord or person from whom the applicant is renting or sharing a rental, including the amount of rent and utilities received.
+Must also have proof of actually paying rent within the last 30 days such as money order, canceled checks or rent ledger or a written statement from the Landlord or person from whom the applicant is renting or sharing a rental, including the amount of rent and utilities received. - 6) (1 point) Homeless preference to a currently homeless household.
+A family or individual must meet the definition of "homeless" as defined in the Glossary.
+The PHA will accept documentation as provided by the applicant or the applicant can self-certify homelessness.
+Applicants can be homeless or rent-burdened, but not both.